 First, some people become nervous or scared when they call for counseling.
 So, we make your experience comfortable.
 Most important, counseling is an interactive process.
 As such, you are part of the decision making team.
 Because of this, you are directly involved in your own care.
-First, we offer morning, day and evening appointments.
+First, we offer day and evening appointments.
 Second, confidentiality is important to us.
 Third, we adhere to all ethical guidelines and HIPAA regulations regarding confidentiality.
 You may read our Notice of Privacy Practices in the document to the right, on this page.

 Individual counseling is provided for patients.
 Therefore, we do not treat couples or families.
-However, parents and guardians do need to be involved in the counseling process with children and teens.
+However, parents and guardians do need to be involved in the counseling process with teens.
 Because of this, we meet with parents regularly in person and by phone.
 Usually, counseling sessions are 45 or 53 minutes long.

 First, an evaluation appointment will be arranged for you.
 At this appointment please bring your insurance card, identification and copay.
 Payment in full is needed if you are not using insurance.
 If you have not paid your deductible for the year, we will tell you the contracted rate to pay.
 Also, all payments are due at the time of the appointment.
 Next, at the evaluation session you will receive information about your counselor and information regarding confidentiality.
 Paperwork will be discussed with you.
 Also, you will be asked to sign it.
 Lastly, once evaluation is completed, a treatment plan will be discussed with you.
 Finally, you will be informed of your option to continue counseling with your licensed professional counselor.
 All people seen for evaluation appointments are not accepted as patients.
 However, most people are accepted as patients and return to the practice.